 Though applications are accepted until 2 pm on working days, I was told that usually you are more likely to get your permit on the same day if you complete the application prior to 11:00 am.
 So, I would recommend going early and getting the process started.
 If you manage to do that, you will most probably receive your permit by 5 or 6 pm on the same day.

-Seroquel prescription Note: I have been informed by some people that there is another office in source site Paltan Bazar, Guwahati from where permits can be obtained within 30-60 minutes by paying a considerably higher amount (about INR 400 to INR 500 per permit).
+watch Note: I have been informed by some people that there is another office in can you buy prednisone over the counter for dogs Paltan Bazar, Guwahati from where permits can be obtained within 30-60 minutes by paying a considerably higher amount (about voltaren hap 100mg INR 400 to INR 500 per permit).
 If you are in a hurry, this might be a good option to explore.
 Please note that this is not something that I have personally been able to verify and is based on information shared with me by third parties.

 How much does it cost?

 When I went in May 2017, the ILP application form cost INR 5 (Indian Rupees Five) each.
 In addition there was a processing charge of INR 25 (Indian Rupees 25) for each permit.

 If you are obtaining multiple permits, then this cost would be multiplied accordingly.
 If you use the services of an agent, they are likely to charge you additionally as well.

 There is no fixed validity term of the ILPs.
 It will depend on the dates mentioned in your specific permit.
 Though the AP tourism website mentions that permits may be granted for up to 30 days, I was told that in practice it’s seldom granted for more than 10 to 14 days.
 It would be good to try and request for the period that you want with the relevant officer that you are making the application to.

 Do I have to get multiple ILPs to travel to different places in Arunachal?